ztz1989/software-switches/ovs-dpdk/README.md

     * ./v2v1.sh    # start VM1 which transmits packets to VM2
     * ./v2v.sh     # start VM2 which receives packet from VM1 and measures the throughput
 * On VM1 (which can also be logged in from the host machine using: ssh root@localhost -p 10020), we start MoonGen using the following commands:
-    * Login to the VM and setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows.
+    * Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md)
-    * Go to MoonGen directory and run its l2-load-latency sample application: /build/MoonGen example/l2-load-latency.lua 0 0
+    * Go to MoonGen directory and run its l2-load-latency sample application:

+      **./build/MoonGen example/l2-load-latency.lua 0 0**

+      This script injects packets towards OVS-DPDK through the virtual interface.
 * On VM2 (which can also be logged in from the host machine using: ssh root@localhost -p 10030), we start an instance of FloWatcher-DPDK to measure the inter-VM throughput:
-    * Login to the VM and setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows.
+    * Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
-    * Go to FloWatcher-DPDK installation directory and launch it using: ./build/FloWatcher-DPDK -c 3
+    * Go to FloWatcher-DPDK installation directory and launch it using:

+      **./build/FloWatcher-DPDK -c 3**

 ## Loopback
 ### 1-VNF experiment: